shanemuk/psion/readme.md

 We had a little company called **Palmaris Medical Ltd**, and we wrote medical software for these machines.
 The one I was most proud of was WardFive (also known as Client_L, which was a terrible name).

-I have made all these files **OPEN SOURCE** - you are free to take, use, modify etc.
+I have made all of my files **OPEN SOURCE** - you are free to take, use, modify etc.

 ## Bullet3a: [CLICK HERE](https://github.com/shanemuk/psion/tree/main/bullet3a)
 Bullet3a (2025) is the newest app for the Psion 3a - it's a little manager for your topics of interest, projects, shopping lists.
 You can add Bullets to different slots, and use the SBAR structure to keep track of them.
 It's designed to work with your visual cortex to unleash your productivity (well, that's the hope!).
 Try it, and let me know what you think.